 - CT colonography

 - faecal occult blood tests

 - percentage of hypochromic erythrocytes

 - erythrocyte protoporphyrin

 Atul Mehta, MD

 Royal Free Hospital

-Dr Atul Metha would like to gratefully acknowledge Dr Martina Murphy, Dr Marc Zumberg, and Dr Rebecca Fischer Connor, the previous contributors to this monograph.
-MZ declares that he is medical director for NCF Diagnostics and DNA Technologies, as well as serving as a consultant for Alexion Pharmaceutics.
+MZ declares that he is medical director for NCF Diagnostics and DNA Technologies, and a consultant for Alexion Pharmaceuticals.
 MM and RFC declare that they have no competing interests.

 Internal Medicine Instructor